 People who are stressed are less likely to eat a good diet, don’t get the chance to be physically active and may smoke, too.
-Resulting high stress levels are linked to heart failure, stroke and high blood pressure, so it’s vital to find time to switch off from time-to-time.
+Resulting high stress levels are linked to cardiovascular diseases such as heart failure, stroke and high blood pressure, so it’s vital to find time to switch off from time-to-time.
 It may be a long soak in the bath, reading a book or a cycle ride in the park – different methods work for different people so find what helps you – not just for your heart, but your overall health.

 And the less simple, but still crucial, things you can do to help your heart:

 Stub it out

 Twenty thousand deaths a year from heart disease are down to smoking.